-- b) Select River_m as the Input Layer, as we want to create a buffer around the river. - c) Set the Distance to 500 and make sure the units is in meters. - d) Select Dissolve results, so the buffer is one feature and easier to work with later. - e) Under buffered, click Browse and select Save to file... - f) Select where you want to save your new buffer and name it 500m_buffer.
+- b) Select River\m as the Input Layer, as we want to create a buffer around the river. - c) Set the Distance to 500 and make sure the units is in meters. - d) Select Dissolve results, so the buffer is one feature and easier to work with later. - e) Under buffered, click Browse and select Save to file... - f) Select where you want to save your new buffer and name it 500m\buffer.
 Make sure that you save it as a SHP file (.shp). - g) Click Run.

-S Buffer ×
+Buffer ×

 Parameters Log b) Buffer

 Input layer This algorithm computes a buffer area for all the features in an input layer, using a fixed or dynamic distance.

 The segments parameter controls the number of line segments to use to approximate a quarter circle when creating rounded offsets.

 Segments The end cap style parameter controls how line endings are handled in the buffer.

-c) units in met CTS The join style parameter specifies whether round, miter or beveled joins should be used when
+c) units in meter The join style parameter specifies whether round,

-End cap style offsetting corners in a line.
+ind cap style offsetting corners in a line.

 Round The miter limit parameter is only applicable for miter

-Join style join styles, and controls the maximum distance from the offset curve to use when creating a
+loin style join styles, and controls the maximum distance from the offset curve to use when creating a

 Round mitered join.

-2,000000 d) tick dissolve 0
+(iter limit d) tick dissolve

-✔ Dissolve result a) Browco and cave
+2,000000 •

-Buffered e) Browse and save a
+✓ Dissolve result e) Browse and save a

+uffered E00m huffer chn

-500m_buffer.shp 500m_buffer.shp
+500m_buffer.shp 500m_buner.shp

 ✔ Open output file after running algorithm

+g )

-0% ∠ g) Cancel
+0% Cancel

-Run as Batch Process Run Close Help
+un as Batch Process Run Close Help

-- h) If your 500m_buffer layer is not added to the layer panel, you will have to add it using Layer -> Add Layer, and Add Vector Layer. - i) Change to opacity of the 500m_buffer layer to 50% Right click on 500m_buffer layer-> Properties -> Symbology.
+- h) If your 500m\buffer layer is not added to the layer panel, you will have to add it using Layer -> Add Layer, and Add Vector Layer. - i) Change to opacity of the 500m\buffer layer to 50% Right click on 500m\buffer layer-> Properties -> Symbology.